 To tally with the conventions in economics, (1) is rewritten as where q is the economic quantity, and c, a, and C are constants determined by experiment.
 Evidently, compared with the logarithmic law in psychophysics, the subjective scaling S in (2) has a meaning of intuition scaling of economic quantity q.
 It is similar to the sensation scaling of physical stimulus.
-As there is no particular modality for utility judgment, the word "intuition" is used here to replace
+As there is no particular modality for utility judgment, the word "intuition" is used here to replace "sensation".
+However, whether it is sensation or intuition, stimulus-response is their common attribute.

-$$S = c\ln(q+a) + C, \tag{2}$$
+$$S = c \ln(q + a) + C, \tag{2}$$